lasoren/file_reconciler/README.md

 ## Features

-Reconcile (make the files the same) any number of arbitrary files (text or binary) between computers.
+Reconcile (make the same, restore discrepancies) any number of arbitrary files (text or binary) between computers.

 Algorithm is fast and efficient especially for very large files with a small number of changes.
 A 100 MB file with 5 random insertions, deletions, or modifications can be reconciled between two computers by sending less than 20 kB of data.